 Scattered throughout the Cornell University campus are a number of waterfalls.
 I was walking around the campus one day with my camera and found this waterfall.
 At the time, I didn’t even know it’s name, since there’s no reason to advertise the numerous waterfalls.
 People will find them without much difficulty.

-I believe there are other viewpoints of Fall Creek Gorge Falls than just from above.
+I believe there are other viewpoints of Rocky Falls than just from above.
 I’m just not sure how to get to them, partly because I wasn’t really paying attention at the time.
 There are other falls in Fall Creek Gorge, so pay attention!

-3) Multiple pedestrian suspension bridges cross the river.
-The view of the falls comes from the pedestrian suspension bridge shown in this.
+- Multiple pedestrian suspension bridges cross the river.
+The view of the falls comes from one of the pedestrian suspension bridge shown in this.

 Accessibility: 10/10 (easy, from above)